-- 33.As liquidity risk is largely institution-specific, banks are expected to tailor their liquidity management, stress tests, and liquidity reserves to their specific needs.
-This, however, does not preclude the approach aiming to capture liquidity risk factors that are common to all banks. - 34.
-The combination of tiered market structure and concentration of activity imply that the potential severity of contagion is higher for money centre banks than for small banks at the fringe of the market.
-This provides a rationale for authorities to focus on the liquidity risk management, stress tests, liquidity buffers, and contingency funding plans of money centre banks and underlines the case for proportionality. - 35.Liquidity risk varies across credit institutions, and the underlying risk should be properly reflected.
+- 39. As liquidity risk is largely institution-specific, banks are expected to tailor their liquidity management, stress tests and liquidity reserves to their specific needs.
+This, however, does not preclude the approach which aims to capture liquidity risk factors that are common to all banks. - 40.
+The combination of tiered market structure and concentration of activity imply that the potential severity of contagion is higher for large banks, assuming a function of money centre than for small banks at the fringe of the market.
+This provides a rationale for authorities to focus on the liquidity risk management, stress tests, liquidity buffers and contingency funding plans of money centre banks and underlines the case for proportionality. - 41.
+Liquidity risk varies across credit institutions, and the underlying risk should be properly reflected.
 This provides a rationale for a risk-based approach.
-In line with CEBS's Advice on liquidity risk management, the banks' liquidity stress tests are subject to supervisory review. - 36.All material sources of liquidity risk should be included under any approach, regardless of their nature as liabilities or assets, on-balance-sheet or off-balance-sheet, currency denomination etc.
+In line with CEBS's Advice on Liquidity Risk Management, the banks' liquidity stress tests are subject to supervisory review. - 42.All material sources of liquidity risk should be included under any approach, regardless of their nature as liabilities or assets, on-balance-sheet or off-balance-sheet, currency denomination etc.